Arp2/3 complex: Subunits

-Structural Insights
+Structural insights

 The Arp2/3 complex is composed of seven subunits: two actin-related proteins (Arp2 and Arp3) and five additional subunits (ARPC1–ARPC5).
 In its inactive state, the complex adopts a compact conformation where Arp2 and Arp3 are spatially separated and not aligned in a way that mimics an actin dimer.
 This conformation prevents spontaneous actin nucleation.

-Upon activation by nucleation-promoting factors (NPFs)—such as WASP, WAVE, and WASH—the Arp2/3 complex undergoes a dramatic conformational rearrangement.
-Cryo-electron microscopy (cryo-EM) and molecular dynamics simulations have revealed that the binding of NPFs and ATP induces repositioning of Arp2 and Arp3 into a short-pitch actin-like dimer, the geometry required for nucleating a new actin filament branch.
+Upon activation by nucleation-promoting factors (NPFs)—such as WASP—the Arp2/3 complex undergoes a dramatic conformational rearrangement.
+Cryo-electron microscopy and molecular dynamics simulations have revealed that the binding of NPFs and ATP induces repositioning of Arp2 and Arp3 into a short-pitch actin-like dimer, the geometry required for nucleating a new actin filament branch.
 This transition forms a structural "template" that resembles a barbed-end actin nucleus, which then elongates by recruiting actin monomers.

 The core subunits, particularly ARPC2 and ARPC4, form a structural scaffold that binds the side of an existing ("mother") actin filament at a 70-degree angle.
 This binding provides the platform from which a new ("daughter") filament can branch.
 Structural data show that ATP binding is essential for this transition.
-Arp2 and Arp3 bind ATP, and their hydrolysis states may regulate both activation and deactivation of the complex, influencing filament stability over time.

-Recent high-resolution cryo-EM studies have further refined our understanding by capturing the Arp2/3 complex at different stages of the activation cycle.
-These structures demonstrate a multi-step activation mechanism, starting from NPF binding, through ATP-dependent conformational change, to the final stabilization of the branch junction.
-Importantly, these studies also highlight the flexibility and heterogeneity of Arp2/3 complexes in different cellular contexts, suggesting that isoform composition and regulatory protein interactions can subtly alter the conformational landscape and activity profile of the complex.

-Additionally, structural studies have shown that phosphoinositides, such as PIP2, can modulate the activity of the Arp2/3 complex by altering its interaction with upstream activators.
-This indicates that lipid signaling is also structurally integrated into Arp2/3 regulation.